MSFT-MarcoEs/SC-200-New-Lab/Instructions/LP3-Defender for Cloud.md

 1. Filter by your preferred *Resource type* and for the alerts that grabbed your attention, perform the following actions:

     - Select the alert.
 General information about the alert should appear on the right pane.
+    - Change the status to **In Progress** and click **OK** to save the change.
+Wait for the change to take effect.
     - Click the **View full details** button.
-    - Review and read the *Alert details* tab.
+    - Review and read the content of the *Alert details* tab.
-    - Select the **Take action** tab or select the **Next: Take Action** button at the end of the page.
+    - Select the **Take action** tab or click the **Next: Take Action** button at the end of the page.
     - Review the *Take action* information.
-Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.
+Notice the sections available depending on the type of alert: *Inspect resource context*, *Mitigate the threat*, *Prevent future attacks*, *Trigger automated response* and *Suppress similar alerts*.
     - Close the alert by click on the **x** at the top right of the page.

 1. Under *Cloud Security*, select **Workload protections** in the portal menu.

-1. Notice the number of alerts generated for today, it should show at least 7 alerts of different severities. **Hint:** You might need to refresh the Edge browser to see them.
+1. Notice the number of alerts generated for today, it should show at least 77 alerts of different severities. **Hint:** You might need to refresh the Edge browser to see them.

 1. Go to the right pane and read about the *Most prevalent security alerts* and *Most attacked resources*